Tip: Office 365 for business admins, see Cancel Office 365 for business.

 Sign in to the Services & subscriptions page with the Microsoft account associated with your Office 365 subscription.

-What happens after subscription expires?
+What happens after I cancel my subscription?

-After your subscription expires, Office will run in reduced functionality mode and will show Unlicensed Product notifications.
+After you cancel your subscription, Office will run in reduced functionality mode and will show Unlicensed Product notifications.
 You’ll still be able to open and print your documents but you won’t be able to edit them or to create new ones.
 You’ll also lose access to the services that are included with your subscription, such as extra OneDrive storage and Skype minutes.
 If you have an Office 365 Home subscription, this also applies to anyone you've shared your subscription with.
 You can uninstall Office at any time.

 Still need help?
 Contact Support